kennknowles/python-doublecheck/README.md

 This library is a brand new work-in-progress (see commit log for dates) with known
 issues:

- - Does not have randomly generated strings just yet
+ - Does not have randomly generated strings just yet.
  - No existential quantification yet, but smallcheck does allow it!
- - I've reversed the argument order from traditional ordering to use pythons *args and **kwargs... unsure if this is cool
+ - Needs more thorough testing.
- - Needs more thorough testing
+ - Needs to be able to test that a property always throws an exception.
- - Needs to be able to test that a property always throws an exception
+ - Needs lots more combinators.
- - Needs lots more combinators
+ - Needs one-liner interface rather than checking status of test cases.

 Installation & Usage